meta-craft/auth0-mailchimp-export/README.md

 ## Configure Webtask

-If you haven't configured Webtask on your machine run this first:
+If you haven't configured Webtask on your machine, run this first:

 ```
 npm i -g wt-cli